HOMEPAROLE OVERVIEW > What to Expect from the Parole Process.

 Parole Approval Voting Options

-The approval voting options were enacted by Senate Bill 45 in the 74th Texas Legislature and are now codified in section 508.046 of the Texas Government Code.
-The following table is on page seven of the Texas Board of Pardons and Paroles’ publication “Annual Statistical Report FY 2018,” which is available online at: 2020 Annual Statistical Report
+These approval voting options were enacted by Senate Bill 45 in the 74th Texas Legislature and are now codified in section 508.046 of the Texas Government Code.

 - The offender’s file is sent to the affected board office.